-The ASAM criteria, also known as the ASAM patient placement criteria, are the result of a collaboration that began in the 1980s to define one national set of criteria for providing outcome-orientated and results-based care in the treatment of addiction.
+ASAM's criteria, formerly known as the ASAM patient placement criteria, is the result of a collaboration that began in the 1980s to define one national set of criteria for providing outcome-oriented and results-based care in the treatment of addiction.
 Today the criteria have become the most widely used and comprehensive set of guidelines for placement, continued stay and transfer/discharge of patients with addiction and co-occurring conditions.
-The ASAM criteria are required in over 30 states.
+ASAM's criteria are required in over 30 states.

-The ASAM Criteria is an indispensable resource that addiction medicine professionals rely on to provide a nomenclature for describing the continuum of addiction services.
-Click The ASAM Criteria or ASAM PPC Supplement on Pharmacotherapies for Alcohol Use Disorders to learn more or purchase.
+ASAM's criteria is an indispensable resource that addiction medicine professionals rely on to provide a nomenclature for describing the continuum of addiction services.

-Through this strength-based multidimensional assessment the ASAM Criteria addresses the patient's needs, obstacles and liabilities, as well as the patient's strengths, assets, resources and support structures.
+Through this strength-based multidimensional assessment the ASAM criteria addresses the patient's needs, obstacles and liabilities, as well as the patient's strengths, assets, resources and support structure

-Click here to learn more about oversight and revision of the ASAM criteria.
+Click here to learn more about oversight and revision of ASAM's criteria.